the-julianson/30day-challenge/17_concurrency/instructions.md

 The event/ticket api application is a great example of how async can be used.
 For this challenge you need to change the non-async functions that the api uses to async.

-## Solution (this should be sent afterwards with your explanation video (if applicable)